Jhgomez/sopes1/project2/README.md

 ### Create a Kubernetes Cluster in GCP

+### Create a self-signed TLS certificate
+We will use this to be able to communicate to our Harbor ingress controller using https(http over tls), we will give the generated private key and public key/certificate to a Kubernetes secret which is then passed to Harbor configuration values file which when installed using this file will create an ingress controller(of nginx type in our case) that uses this TLS certificate to enable https communication, we will need to install the certificate in our local computer.

+1. Follow the ["Using Elliptic Curve Key Algorithm"](#Using Elliptic Curve Key Algorithm) section to learn how to create a self-signed TLS certificate.
+Interesting fact is I'm using elliptic curve algorithms instead of RSA.

+2. `kubectl create secret tls harbor-tls -n project --key server-key.pem --cert server-cert.pem -o yaml --dry-run=none > harbor-tls-secret.yaml`, this will store the public key certificate and private key in a tls Kubernetes secret

 ### Install Helm
 Install it using the [official documentation](https://helm.sh/docs/intro/quickstart/).
 Helm help us install packages to Kubernetes clusters, we'll use it in next section.

 ### Setting up Harbor(In Kubernetes cluster)
 Follow [this guide](https://goharbor.io/docs/edge/install-config/harbor-ha-helm/)